 Preparation of financial report requires a significant number of judgemental assumptions and estimates to be made.
-This impacts the income and expenses recognised in the statement of profit or loss and other comprehensive loss together with the valuation of the assets and liabilities in the statement of financial position.
-Such estimates and judgements are based on historical experience and other factors, including expectation of future events that are believed to be reasonable under the circumstances and are subject to continual reevaluation.
+This impacts the income and expenses recognised in the Statement of Profit or Loss and Other Comprehensive Income together with the valuation of the assets and liabilities in the statement of financial position.
+Such estimates and judgements are based on historical experience and other factors, including expectation of future events that are believed to be reasonable under the circumstances and are subject to continual re - evaluation.
 It should be noted that the impact of valuation in some assumptions and estimates can have a material impact on the reported results.